Book Review: The Jihad Game: Inside Pakistan’s Dark War by Abhinav Pandya

 4. Ansar Ghazwat-ul-Hind: Influenced by global Salafi-jihadist aligning Kashmir’s conflict with Al-Qaeda’s Islamist worldview.

 The book highlights how bureaucrats in Delhi have often approached Kashmiri affairs with arrogance and ignorance.
 Their poor understanding of jihadi terrorism and the region’s history, combined with dismissiveness toward outside security experts and a history of strategic political blunders, created a dangerous mix.
-Politically neglected and left largely to the security establishment, Kashmir risked descending into chaos, especially in the absence of any concrete solutions for its demand for azadi.
-The last ten years have brought major shifts in Kashmir’s political landscape, security dynamics and social fabric— but the apparent peace, counted by bureaucrats through tourism, may be just a calm before the storm.
+Kashmir risked descending into chaos, especially due to political neglection either by incompetence or unawareness left largely the region with the security establishment, The last ten years have brought major shifts in Kashmir’s political landscape, security dynamics and social fabric— but the apparent peace, counted by bureaucrats through tourism, may be just a calm before the storm.

 This is not to say the book isn’t engaging.
 It presents its analysis innovatively across twenty-seven chapters, beginning with the origins of jihadist movements, their early development, the evolution of their networks, their social and strategic impacts, key initiatives and insights into future trends in the region.
 Beyond recounting historical events such as the abrogation of Article 370 and Operation Sindhu, the book analyzes the security challenges facing India from Pakistan’s ISI and provides policy and strategic recommendations to counter this prolonged terrorism.
 It is well-suited for readers with a basic understanding of Kashmir who want insight into the strategic design behind Pakistan’s shadow war in the region.